Huvepharma Arena: Other tenants

 Ludogorets Arena has hosted a number of other teams since its reopening in 2011.
 Between 2015 and 2017 it was home to Ludogorets' reserve team, Ludogorets Razgrad II, before they moved to the newly built 2,000-capacity Eagles' Nest located at the club's training centre, the Sport Center Ludogorets.

 Following the promotion of Dunav Ruse to the First League in 2016, their Gradski Stadium had to be renovated to meet the licensing criteria of the Bulgarian Football Union.
 Starting from July 2016, Dunav played their home games at the Ludogorets Arena, until they returned to Ruse on 28 April 2017.

 National teams

 On 8 September 2015, Ludogorets Arena hosted the Bulgaria national under-21 football team for the first time ever, as they defeated Luxembourg 3–0 in a Group 5 qualifier for the 2017 UEFA European Under-21 Championship in front of a crowd of 2,200.
 As of March 2018 this remains the only under-21 game played in Razgrad.

-The stadium was host to the Bulgarian national football team for the first time on 23 March 2018, in a 1–0 friendly game loss against Bosnia and Herzegovina in front of 2,200 spectators.
+The stadium was host to the Bulgaria national football team for the first time on 23 March 2018, in a 1–0 friendly game loss against Bosnia and Herzegovina in front of 2,200 spectators.

-From June 2 to September 23, 2022, the stadium hosted all three home games in Bulgaria's campaign in 2022–23 UEFA Nations League C.
+From 2 June to 23 September 2022, the stadium hosted all three home games in Bulgaria's campaign in 2022–23 UEFA Nations League C.